 - Acknowledging important dates and anniversaries

-During social distancing, you may not be able to do this physically, in person.
+If you live far away you may not be able to do this physically, in person.
 However, you can message, telephone or see them face-to-face using video calling apps or websites.

 If you’re concerned about your parent’s health in any way, you can get in touch with their GP for advice.
 This is likely to be a telephone or video consultation.